Shiv Sena MP Sanjay Raut rubbishes reports that party has softened stand

 "The (reports that) Sena has softened (its stand), has compromised and relinquished equitable distribution of posts, are all rumours," he tweeted.
 "This is the public, which knows everything.
 Whatever will was decided (between BJP and Sena), will happen," he added.

-Raut also dismissed reports of possible split in Shiv Sena.
+Raut also dismissed reports of a possible split in Shiv Sena.
 "If anyone is floating rumours of 23 (of total 56) Sena MLAs maintaining contact with the BJP, then they must have forgotten to mention Aaditya Thackeray's name as one of those defectors.
 And why are they saying 23 MLAs only, why not say all 56," he said.

 Locked in power tussle, BJP and Sena try to win over Independent MLAs